prof18/RSS-Parser/README.md

 You can browse the code <a href="https://github.com/prof18/RSS-Parser/tree/master/app"> in this repo.</a> You can also download the <a href="https://github.com/prof18/RSS-Parser/blob/master/RSS%20Parser.apk"> apk file</a> to try it!

+Please use the issues tracker only to report issues.
+If you have any kind of question you can ask them on [the blog post on my website](http://www.marcogomiero.com/blog/rss-parser-library)

 ## Changelog
 - 12 August 2017 - Fixed the Library Manifest and updated the dependencies - Version 1.1